CrypticSignal/video-quality-metrics/README.md

 You already have a transcoded video (and the original) and you want the quality of the transcoded version to be calculated using the VMAF and (optionally) the SSIM and PSNR metrics.
 The data is saved in a file named **Table.txt**, and a graph is also created which shows the variation of the VMAF/SSIM/PSNR throughout the video.
 The graph is saved as a PNG file.

-Example: `python main.py -ntm -ovp original.mp4 -tvp transcoded.mp4 -ssim -psnr`
+Example: `python main.py -ntm -ovp original.mp4 -tvp transcoded.mp4 -ssim`

 **[2]:**